IntersectMBO/lsm-tree/doc/final-report/final-report.md

-As part of the project to reduce `cardano-node`’s memory use [@utxo-db] by storing the bulk of the ledger state on disk, colloquially known as UTxO-HD[^1], a high-performance disk backend was developed as an arm’s-length project by Well-Typed LLP on behalf of Intersect MBO[^2].
+As part of the project to reduce `cardano-node`’s memory use [@utxo-db] by storing the bulk of the ledger state on disk, colloquially known as UTxO-HD[^1], a high-performance disk backend was developed as an arm’s-length project by Well-Typed LLP on behalf of the Cardano Development Foundation and Intersect[^2].
 The intent is for the backend to be integrated into the consensus layer of `cardano-node`, specifically to be used for storing the larger parts of the Cardano ledger state.

 [^1]: ‘UTxO-HD’ is a classic project-manager’s misnomer.
 The project is not just
       about the UTxO but also other parts of the ledger state, and it is not